-- 1. Turn pump, gas supply, and heater power "OFF". - 2.
+- 1. Turn pump, gas supply, and heater power OFF. - 2.
 Disconnect the union joint in the gas supply piping outside the heater cabinet. - 3.
-Remove the front access panel.
-It is secured with (4) screws. - 4.
+Remove the front access panel. - 4.
 Disconnect the wires from the terminals on the gas valve. - 5.
 Remove the gas manifold assembly.
 It is attached to the air box using (4) screws. - 6.
 Remove the orifices using a 7/16" wrench. - 7.
 After cleaning or replacing orifices re-install into the gas manifold pipe being careful not to crossthread or over tighten as a leak may result.